What’s the difference between physical and chemical exfoliants?

 Fortunately, antioxidants (Vitamins C and E) can help stop the free radical cascade and control this trigger of skin ageing.

-A: Collagen is a protein produced in the body that connects, supports, and helps give firmness and strength to the body’s tissues.
+A: Collagen is an important protein produced in the body that connects, supports, and helps give firmness and strength to the body’s tissues.

 By the time we are about 30 years old, we will start to lose 1% of collagen with each subsequent birthday.
 Collagen production slows as we age, which impacts the skin’s ability to repair itself, triggering a loss of elasticity.